Skip to content

 Check regularly:

-• Whether the connection test from the primary node to the follower node succeeds
+• Whether the remote node connection test succeeds

 • Whether the follower node /health/ready is normal